Health (HLTH)

 Prerequisite: HLTH 640

-This course reviews current research on the relationship of genetics, chronic disease and the role of medical nutritional therapy.
+This course reviews current research on chronic disease and medical nutritional therapy in the context of public health.
 The class also explores nutrition and the aging process with an emphasis on the interactions of physiological stages and lifestyle choices.

 Offered: Resident and Online